Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Results

 \subsection{Combined \textit{R(t)} Estimates}

 The $R(t)$ estimates by region for the candidate models are shown in Figure \ref{results:r_figure}.
-The 90\% CIs and CRs were lower than 1 for all individual regions indicating that that we can be reasonably sure that $R(t)$ for all individuals regions at time $t$ was below 1.
-On visual inspection, the difference in 90\% CI (and 90\% CR estimates) for $R(t)$ between equally weighted models using \textit{REML alone} versus \textit{REML+KNHA} approaches was minimal.
+The upper 90\% CIs were lower than 1 for all individual regions indicating that that we can be reasonably sure that $R(t)$ for all individuals regions at time $t$ was below 1.
+On visual inspection, the difference in 90\% CI for $R(t)$ between equally weighted models using \textit{REML alone} versus \textit{REML+KNHA} approaches was minimal.
 On closer inspection of the combined estimates to additional decimal places (data not shown), in seven of the 12 regions the \textit{REML+KNHA} approach provided a wider and more conservative 90\% CI than the \textit{REML alone} approach, compared to five instances where the \textit{REML alone} approach provided a wider 90\% CI than the \textit{REML+KNHA} approach.
-In terms of the 90\% CRs, the \textit{REML+KNHA} approach provided a wider and more conservative interval in 11 of the 12 regions compared to the \textit{REML alone} approach.
-However, the differences between \textit{REML alone} versus \textit{REML+KNHA} approaches were nevertheless minimal.
 Looking at models across different regions, candidate model 4 consistently had wider 90\% intervals compared to the other candidate models, whilst candidate models 5 and 10 consistently had narrower 90\% intervals.
-The $\tau^2$ estimates for all regions were again very small (see Table \ref{appendix:r_data} in the Appendix), which, coupled with the large disparity in uncertainty for estimates in each region, once again highlights the advantage of applying fixed equal weighting to the models in this particular setting over an \textit{inverse-variance} weighting approach.
+The $\tau^2$ estimates for all regions were again very small (see Table \ref{appendix:r_data} in the Appendix), indicating that the standard error of the estimate dominates the inverse variance weighting, which, coupled with the large disparity in uncertainty for estimates in each region, highlights the appropriateness of applying equal weighting to the models in this setting.
+Moreover, the equal weighted approaches provided wider 90\% CIs compared to the \textit{inverse-variance} weighting approach for all regions (Table \ref{appendix:r_data}).